prometheus/statsd_exporter/README.md

 ### Global defaults

-One may also set defaults for the observer type, histogram options, summary options, and match type.
+One may also set defaults for the observer type, histogram options, summary options, match type, and global labels.
 These will be used by all mappings that do not define them.
+Global labels will be overridden by labels derived from mappings.

 An option that can only be configured in `defaults` is `glob_disable_ordering`, which is `false` if omitted.
 By setting this to `true`, `glob` match type will not honor the occurance of rules in the mapping rules file and always treat `*` as lower priority than a concrete string.